winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 # React, Vite & Websockets

-In this guide, we will go through the process of building a simple React webpage that connects to a Wing backend.
+In this guide, we will build a simple React web application with a Wing backend.

-The webpage will showcase a counter that can be incremented by clicking on it.
+The webapp will have a counter that can be incremented by clicking on it.
 This counter will increment a distributed counter deployed via the Wing backend.
-We will also demonstrate how to get real-time updates from the backend to the browser every time the counter is updated from any other webpage, using Websockets.
+We will also demonstrate how to use websockets in order to get real-time updates from the backend every time the counter is updated from any other webpage.

 ## Prerequisites